 The House Committee is responsible for the short and long term care of the HERJC facility.
 Its members generally have backgrounds in engineering, construction or a related field.
 They have overseen everything from the rebuilding of two classrooms lost to a fire to the painting of the gym.
 Recommendations for major purchases of furniture, carpeting and other interior accessories also require House Committee approval.

-Partner with the Adult Education Committee to bring to our Congregation and the broader community speakers and programs that will increase their environmental awareness and knowledge and give them opportunities to improve conservation in their own homes and lives.
+Going forward, the House Committee will review the environmental impact of any new projects before undertaking them, including but not limited to: exploring how to reduce our environmental footprint and/or reduce our use of oil/gas/electricity.
+We will partner with the Adult Education Committee to bring speakers and programs to our Congregation and the broader community that will increase our environmental awareness and knowledge and give our congregants opportunities to improve conservation in their own homes and lives.

-HERJC Cares is the committee actively involved in advocating worthy causes to promote Tikkun Olam (Repair The World).
-In keeping with the HERJC mission statement, HERJC CARES facilitates our membership’s participation in deepening their sense of community.
+HERJC CARES is the committee actively involved in advocating worthy causes to promote Tikkun Olam (Repair The World).
+In keeping with the HERJC mission statement, HERJC CARES facilitates our members' participation in deepening their sense of community.
 To accomplish our mission, we have identified five main areas of focus:

 • Homeless and Disadvantaged